Skip to content

 caramelized onions in a large pot

-Stir in the garlic and cook for 1 to 2 minutes or until fragrant.
-Then, add in the cooked beef, bacon, prepared root vegetables, bay leaves, and beef stock.
-Cook on low heat for 60 minutes or until the meat and vegetables are tender.
-If you are using dry herbs, this is when you will add them in.
+Build the Flavor: I stir in the garlic and let it cook for 1 to 2 minutes until fragrant.
+Next, I add the seared beef, crispy bacon, root vegetables, bay leaves, and beef stock, letting everything simmer on low heat for 60 minutes until the meat and vegetables are fork-tender.
+If I’m using dry herbs, this is the perfect time to add them so they can fully develop their flavor in the broth.

 beef and barley soup in a pot